Single Member Dues – $20 per year

 Thomasville Amateur Radio Club

-One of the hallmarks of our group is the close family atmosphere we strive to attain.
-We want our families to be comfortable in attending club functions, whether they are licensed or not.
-We work towards having fun in anything we do, and the number of family members who have also sought licenses indicate we are reaching the goal of having the entire family licensed, so they can also be part of the fun of Amateur Radio.
+One of the hallmarks of our club is the family atmosphere.
+We families to be comfortable in attending club functions, whether they are licensed or not.
+We have fun in anything we do, and the number of family members who become licensed indicate they want to be part of the fun of Amateur Radio.

-We have close ties through the Amateur Radio Emergency Service (ARES) with Emergency Management Authorities in 32 Southwest Georgia counties, and we stand ready to supplement local and statewide communications for them in times of emergency.
-We currently have a permanent station at Archbold Memorial Hospital, WX4AMH, which activates whenever the hospital requests help.
+We have ties through the Amateur Radio Emergency Service (ARES) with Emergency Management Authorities in Southwest Georgia counties, and we stand ready to supplement local and statewide communications for them in times of emergency.

 The club has five voice repeaters, which are coordinated through SERA (South-East Repeater Association).
-They include the 147.06 machine, located at the FEMA facility, the 146.865 and 442.00 machines, both at the Thomas County EOC, the 147.24 machine located in Boston, and the 147.195 wide area repeater in Metcalf.
+They include the 147.06 machine, located at the FEMA facility, the 146.865 and 442.00 machines, both at the Thomas County EOC, the 147.24 machine located in Boston, and the 147.195 wide area repeater in Metcalf (see the above picture).

-The Club newsletter, The Reflector is available on the Internet for anyone, member or non-member, to read and enjoy.
+The Club newsletter, The Reflector is available on this site and is emailed each month to all subscribed parties and is available for anyone, member or non-member, to read and enjoy.
+You can find always find the current issue from the link at the top of the website page.